adrienjanssens/adrienjanssens.github.io/index.md

 author_profile: true
 ---

 I am a *Ph.
 D. student* at UCLouvain.
+My supervisor is [Raphaël Jungers](https://perso.uclouvain.be/raphael.jungers/content/home).
 My research interests are in the area of control theory, more specifically abstraction-based control.